spike-imperial/FastLAS/sentence_chunking.md

 ```

 Note that if the experiments are interrupted for any reason, when you
-rerun the learning command, it will resume from the last experiments.
+rerun the learning command, it will resume from the last experiment.
 For a full restart, you need to empty the results folder.